brainboxdotcc/retro-rocket/docpages/basic-language-reference/functions/integer/INPORTQ.md

 Reads a **64-bit quad-word** from `port` and returns it.

-> Very few devices support 64-bit port access; consult hardware documentation before use.
+@note Very few devices support 64-bit port access; consult hardware documentation before use.

 ---